 Pre drawdown reservoir recreation water quality will be monitored in accordance with state requirements.
 The Renewal Corporation will perform any public postings as required.
-All recreation sites identified for removal will meet the National Pollutant Discharge Elimination System for site stabilization permits from Oregon (1200-C Permit) and California (Construction General Permit) subject to further consultation with the States of California and Oregon for additional revegetation as needed.
+All recreation sites identified for removal will meet the National Pollutant Discharge Elimination System for site stabilization permits from Oregon (1200-C Permit) and California (Construction General Permit).
 Monitoring and reporting required as part of the 1200-C Permit and Construction General Permit will be conducted to achieve final stabilization.